Sending SMS using the SMPP protocol

 Important The code ESME_ROK

-indicates that the request was accepted at the protocol level, but does not imply that the message was delivered to the user's device.
+indicates that the request was accepted, but does not imply that the message was delivered to the user's device.
 A DLR or PDU object should be awaited to know the final delivery status.

 Recommendation In case of receiving ESME_RUNKNOWNERR